UCSD-ECE16/ece16sp2020-ajito44/LABREPORT2.md

 >![IMAGES](LAB2IMAGES/STATES.jpg)

 ## Challenge 9: Gesture-Controlled Watch
+>In this challenge, we used what we have from our state machine, and turn it into code.
+First I had to set up the buzzer, OLED, and accelerometer on the breadboard.
+Then I coded the state machine into Arduino.
+After compiling and uploading, I started tapping the accelerometer and stopped to see the buzzer buzz, and then started tapping again to see the buzzer stop.

 >Q. A video demonstrating tap + timer functionionality on the OLED.
 Tap the device 10 times and have it count down, have the motor buzz, and then tap to deactivate.
 Have the motor floating in the air so that when it vibrates, you can see it move.
 This video should be shot WITHOUT moving the camera.